CenterForOpenScience/OSFDocs/preprints.rst

     This is not a version of the current preprint file.

-The alert has a timer.
-When the timer ends, the alert disappears and the Preprint File section closes.
+The alert has an animated reverse progress bar that functions as a timer.
+When the animation completes, the alert disappears, and the Preprint File section closes.

 If the user uploads a new version of their preprint file with the same filename as the original, the Preprint File section will close after the user drags and drops the file onto the page.
 The filename will appear in the section with a version number next to it::